opendocsg/slw-judgments-backfill/2009_SGHC_55/report.md

  (iii) damage resulted from the misrepresentation or that there is a likelihood of damage as a result of the misrepresentation.

-34     The above three requirements were desc ribed by Lai Kew Chai J in _Pan-West (Pte) Ltd v Grand Bigwin Pte Ltd_ [2003] 4 SLR 755 at [48] as the “oft-c ited trinity of requirements for a passing off ac tion”.
+34     The above three requirements were desc ribed by Lai Kew Chai J in _Pan-West (Pte) Ltd v Grand Bigwin Pte Ltd_ <span class="citation">[2003] 4 SLR 755</span> at [48] as the “oft-c ited trinity of requirements for a passing off ac tion”.

 35     KM ac knowledged that there is goodwill and reputation in Singapore in the Kic kapoo marks.
 When c ross-examined, its CEO, Mr Lam, said: